-Irvine () is the largest city and a master-planned city in central Orange County, California, United States, in the Los Angeles metropolitan area.
+Irvine () is a planned city in central Orange County, California, United States, in the Los Angeles metropolitan area.
+It was named in 1888 for the landowner James Irvine.
 The Irvine Company started developing the area in the 1960s and the city was formally incorporated on December 28, 1971.
-The 66-square-mile (170 km2) city had a population of 307,670 at the 2020 census; it is the 63rd most populous city in the United States.
+The 66-square-mile (170 km2) city had a population of 307,670 at the 2020 census.
+As of 2023, it is the second most populous city in Orange County, fifth most in the Greater Los Angeles region, and 60th most in the United States.

 Ethnicity | Irvine | USA |